-Summer looks might seem pretty democratic, but it’s no secret that longer-haired girls typically have the lion’s share of styles to play with.
-This is particularly obvious when you’re talking about the ultimate summer trifecta: braids, waves and curls.
-Not to say those with shorter locks can’t join in on the fun however: Short hair can lend itself to a myriad of styling options, especially when some curly hair accessories are an option.
-The only thing to remember if you want to know how to curl short hair is how far they can go around a curling iron.
+Are you searching for a tutorial on how to curl short hair?
+You’ve come to the right place.
+Most hairstyles out there might seem pretty democratic, but it’s no secret that longer-haired girls typically have the lion’s share of styles to play with.
+This is particularly obvious when you’re talking about the ultimate trifecta: braids, waves, and curls.
+Not to say that those with shorter locks can’t join in on the fun.
+Short hair can actually lend itself to a myriad of styling options.

-When it comes to the best way to curl short hair, locks that can make a full revolution (and then some) around a wand is generally considered easier to curl.
+When it comes to curling short hair, locks that can make a full revolution (and then some) around a wand are generally considered easier to curl.
 These lengths are long enough to form—and hold—a style, and bonus, actually look extra-cute and fresh with a bit of texture rather than when just worn straight.
 If you’re looking to change up your short hairdo with some fun, flirty curls, look no further than our simple guide below on curling short hair with a wand and a flat iron.

 Start with freshly washed hair.

 Clean hair usually means fuller-looking, bouncier locks.
 Cleanse with a system that helps impart fullness and nourishment without weighing hair down (especially if your strands are fine, thinning, or aging).
 Power-dry with a blowdryer until at least 90 percent dry.

 Spray your hair with some heat protectant, like TRESemmé Thermal Creations Heat Tamer Spray.
 Then, use a 1 1/4″ curling iron barrel, begin twirling around sections of hair near your front hairline.
 Ed’s tip: When you curl very short hair, a modern, slightly tousled look is more youthful.
 Achieve by twirling hair in different directions.

 Continue until all sections are curled.